Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation

 \begin{proposition}[Exact realization for linear scalarization] Given $k$ GFlowNets with terminating distributions $p_i(x) \propto R_i(x)$, the mixing policy~\cref{eq:mixing_policy} under linear scalarization exactly realizes the target distribution:

 where $p_M$ is the distribution induced by our mixing policy. \end{proposition} The proof is provided in Appendix~\ref{sec:scalarization_proof}.
-This is, to our knowledge, the first training-free method with provable exactness guarantees for the composition of multi-objective GFlowNets.
+Under linear scalarization, this provides a method for multi-objective composition of GFlowNets with provable exactness guarantees.

-\paragraph{Non-linear composition operators.} For non-linear composition operators, including scalarization with $\beta \neq 1$ where $\mathcal{G}(p_1, \dots, p_k) = (\sum_{i=1}^k \omega_i Z_i p_i)^\beta$, and the logical operators introduced in \cref{sec:background_op}, $\delta(x)$ is not guaranteed to be constant, potentially introducing deviations from the target distribution.
+\paragraph{Nonlinear composition operators.} For nonlinear composition operators, including scalarization with $\beta \neq 1$ where $\mathcal{G}(p_1, \dots, p_k) = (\sum_{i=1}^k \omega_i Z_i p_i)^\beta$, and the logical operators introduced in \cref{sec:background_op}, $\delta(x)$ is not guaranteed to be constant, potentially introducing deviations from the target distribution.
 We empirically analyze in \cref{sec:exp_ana} that $\delta(x)$ remains approximately constant in high-reward regions most relevant to sampling, suggesting that our mixing policy provides accurate approximations where it matters most.